deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 **`RegistryConfig`** is an interface, of which you write an implementing class containing the configuration values. `RegistryConfigLoader` is the class that provides the instance of `RegistryConfig`, and defaults to returning `ProductionRegistryConfigExample`.

-In order to create a configuration specific to your registry, we recommend copying the `ProductionRegistryConfigExample` class to a new class that will not be shared publicly, setting the `com.google.domain.registry.config` system property in `appengine-web.xml` to the fully qualified class name of that new class so that `RegistryConfigLoader` will load it instead, and then editing said new class to add your specific configuration options.
+In order to create a configuration specific to your registry, we recommend copying the `ProductionRegistryConfigExample` class to a new class that will not be shared publicly, setting the `google.registry.config` system property in the `appengine-web.xml` files to the fully qualified class name of that new class so that `RegistryConfigLoader` will load it instead, and then editing said new class to add your specific configuration options.
+There is one `appengine-web.xml` file per service (so three per environment).
+The same configuration class must be used for each service, but different ones can be used for different environments.

 The `RegistryConfig` class has documentation on all of the methods that should be sufficient to explain what each option is, and